Skip to main content

 $7,500

-Employers have the option to set criteria for employees to be eligible to participate in a 401(k) plan, though it’s not mandatory.
-The strictest criteria that can be imposed are:
+Maximum Eligibility Requirements: Employers have the option to set criteria for employees to be eligible to participate in a 401(k) plan, though it’s not mandatory.

 • Age Requirement: Employees must be at least 21 years old.

 • Service Requirement: Employees must have completed one year of service, which equates to 1,000 hours worked in the previous year.
+Long-term, part-time employees must have worked at least 500 hours in two or more consecutive years.

 Exclusions